FactoryTalk-Optix/Optix_Sample_MultipleRecipesSameControls/README.md

         - ...
 1. Move to `UI > Screens > ParametersA` and copy the modified `RecipesEditor` as many time you need in your project (these can be in different pages, sections or anywhere in your project)
 1. For each `RecipesEditor` you pasted in your project, select it and assign a unique `RecipeSchema` in the properties list
+1. For each `RecipesEditor` you pasted in your project, select it, and with a right click perform `Execute Setup` to generate the page content from the RecipeSchema
 1. Done!
 You can now run the application and use the header to manage all the different `RecipeSchemas` at once

 ## Disclaimer